NeuralEnsemble/elephant/doc/contribute.rst

    ``PYTHONPATH`` environmental variable is set in order to find elephant package while executing jupyter notebooks that are part of the documentation.
-   You may also need to install LaTex support:
+   You may also need to install LaTeX support:

    .. code-block:: sh